Quantum Algorithms for Structured Prediction: Smooth Optimization

 \subsection{Using A-SAGA to Optimize the Nonsmooth Objective Function}

-Recall that $w_*$ denotes the minimum of $f(w)$ and $w_*^\beta$ the minimum of the smooth approximation $f^\beta(w)$.
 In this section, we analyze the inverse temperature $\beta$ at which sampling from the quantum Gibbs sampler has to happen in order for $w_*^\beta$ to be a sufficiently good approximation of the original optimum $w_*$.